 What is Assistive Technology?

-Assistive technology can be a product, gadget or system that helps you with memory and recall.
-It promotes independence or helps you to manage risks and feel safe at home.
+Assistive technology can be a product, gadget or system that helps with memory and recall.
+It promotes independence, helps manage risks and can assist in making the person living with dementia feel safe in their own home.
 Assistive technology can be a very simple product and it can also be a great technical gadget.

 Examples of Assistive Technology equipment include;

 - Memory aids; e.g. medication reminders and voice recorders to record your own reminder messages

 - Orientations aids; e.g. electronic clocks that can help you keep track of time/day/month

 - Safety devices; e.g. night lights with sensors that will automatically turn on as you pass them and personal alarms

 - Communication aids; e.g. easy to use a landline and mobile phones